 - Campsites are close to one another, so there’s not tons of privacy

-- Campground is fully booked and busy during the summer
+- The campground is fully booked and busy during the summer

 - Only a fraction of the campsites offer electric hookups